agmcarthur/rutgers2019/README.rst

 At McMaster University and in association with our regional hospitals, we have a AMR surveillance program where any infection reported resistant to 3 or more drugs is isolated, cultured, screened for resistance to a panel of 18 antibiotics, has its genome sequenced, and full resistome predicted by the RGI.
 We are sharing data from two of these isolates to you as a challenge to predict the mechanisms of resistance.

 **Question #8.
-Sample #1 has been identified as a vancomycin resistant *Enterococcus*, but the exact species identification is uncertain.
+Sample #1 has been identified as a vancomycin resistant Enterococcus, but the exact species identification is uncertain.
 Using the RGI using Perfect & Strict, explain the underlying mechanism for the observed vancomycin resistance.
 What is the genetic underpinning for this mechanism?**

 Sample #2 has proven to be a difficult analysis that illustrates the limits of sequence-based analysis.
 Specifically, it has strong aminoglycoside resistance and we suspect RGI is under-predicting aminoglycoside resistance genes.
 Explore the RGI results for this gene using Perfect, Strict, and Loose.